-IIT-JEE is has been a most challenging and competitive exam as it assess the aptitude and analytical, logical and reasoning skills of students.
+IIT-JEE is has been a most challenging and competitive exam as it assesses the aptitude and analytical, logical and reasoning skills of students.

 JEE exam is conducted at two levels: JEE Main and JEE Advanced.

-The exam is schedule to be held on May 24 and students are under pressure to tackle the exam.
+The exam is scheduled to be held on May 20, 2018, and students are under pressure to tackle the exam.

 Here are 10 tips that help you plan your reading: